-But there’s a problem.
-There aren’t many Giant Sequoia trees out there, and we’re losing them to fires.
-In the last two years alone, we’ve lost an estimated 20% of our entire Giant Sequoia population.
-And that’s with our fire agencies putting up a strong fight.
-Last year they heroically saved the Trail of 100 Giants, but arguably, it was a close one.
+Sadly, there aren’t many Giant Sequoias, and we are losing them to wildfires.
+In the past two years alone, an estimated 20% of our entire Giant Sequoia population has perished, despite the fire agencies’ heroic efforts.
+Last year, they saved the Trail of 100 Giants, but it was a close call.

-The 2020 Sequoia Complex fire wiped out my favorite Giant Sequoia tree.
-As a tradition, for every rafting company on the Kern, and I’m sure many private boaters as well, you would stop at this tree on the way to the Forks of the Kern.
-You would touch the tree, look up, and if you have enough people, you would hold hands, stretch out as far as you can and try to make a ring around it.
-It wasn’t really a tradition in the sense that we spoke of it or planned on it, we just did it.
-Similar to seeing the Golden Gate Bridge for the first time.
-You spot the bridge, pull over on the Marin County side and just stare at the thing for a while.
-Then you move on.
-Anyway, almost nine months after the area burned, Sequoia National Forest did a site tour with the public and I tagged along.
+The 2020 Sequoia Complex fire destroyed my favorite Giant Sequoia tree.
+It was a tradition for every Kern rafting company and many private boaters to stop at this tree on the way to the Forks of the Kern.
+We would touch it, look up, and if there were enough people, we would hold hands and try to make a ring around it.
+It wasn’t an organized tradition, just something we did – similar to seeing the Golden Gate Bridge for the first time.
+You pull over, stare at it for a while, then move on.
+Almost nine months after the fire, Sequoia National Forest did a site tour with the public, and I joined.
 We stopped at this tree.
-I didn’t think I would care too much but I did care when I saw it.
-This multi-thousand year old tree was dead.
-Completely toasted.
-And it was terrible to see.
+I didn’t expect to feel anything, but I did.
+The multi-thousand-year-old tree was dead, completely toasted.
+It was a terrible sight.

-So if you have just 24 hours in Kernville, how should you spend your time?
-Go to the Giant Sequoias.
-Go visit the Trail of 100 Giants.
-These trees are incredible, and while I hope they’ll be around for a very long time, it’s not worth the risk.
-Go visit them, and if you still have some time left over, then come rafting 🙂
+So, if you only have 24 hours in Kernville, what should you do?
+Visit the Giant Sequoias.
+Go see the Trail of 100 Giants.
+These trees are incredible, and while we hope they’ll be around for a long time, it’s not worth the risk of waiting.
+Visit them first, and if you have some time left over, then go rafting.